bg-write/candyfloss-flask/README.md

 ]
 ```

-It can be challenging when information is missing (mostly publications not crediting their authors) or isn't formatted like most RSS feeds (i.e. time and dates, which I then clean up and standardize via Python's `datetime` functionality).
+It can be challenging when information is missing (mostly from publications not crediting their authors) or isn't formatted like most RSS feeds (i.e. time and dates, which I then clean up and standardize via Python's `datetime` functionality).

+WINTER 2023 NOTE: One of my goals for this step is to utilize classes more and refactor this process to give more clear abstraction for what defines a publication.

 ### 3) Combine the Feeds into THE Feed

-In `app.py`, I import all the feed dicts, combine them into one new dict, and then use a sorting function to order this new overall feed by each link's date, and slice away any publications after a set number (which, for now, is 50).
+In `app.py`, I import all the publication feeds, combine them into one feed, and then use a sorting function to order this new feed by each link's date, and slice away any publication links after a set number (which, for now, is 50).
 This cleaned-up feed is then rendered into my main app route, along with the current date at any given time.

 ```python
 # combining our feeds